danielchang2002/GMWI2/README.md

 ### Installation

-To avoid dependency conflicts, please create an isolated conda environment and install GMWI2.
+To avoid dependency conflicts, please create an isolated conda environment and install the GMWI2 package.
 Installation via conda/mamba automatically installs GMWI2 and its dependencies (MetaPhlAn3).

 1. Create new conda environment and install mamba